== The first couple boards === Don’t forget to hang your blinkenlights from the eaves this christmas!

 This little spec is, I feel, pretty representative of the sorts of tiny little bits of solder that end up flying off sometimes while soldering.

 My calipers measure it to be ~0.32mm, from the picture I measure it to be ~0.39mm.
-Taking the lower measurement, that comes out to a volume of ~0.137mm^3.
-If this little dot was 63/37 Sn/Pb, then it would contain ~426.2ug of lead, about 3x the 150ug limit!
+Taking the lower measurement, that comes out to a volume of ~0.137mm^3, or ~1.37e-4 cm^3

 Now I don’t know the body’s digestive efficiency of lead.
 Or distribution of sizes of little solderballs, or the propensity of lead solder joint’s to shave off little pieces through friction, or how small a spec of lead dust has to be to get picked up and carried through contact, etc etc. This is all very un-scientific.
 But that’s anxiety, right?
 It’s not rational.

 People online say that, hey man, don’t worry, it’s not a problem, just don’t eat while soldering, wash your hands afterwards, I’ve been using 63/37 my whole life, and look at me, I’m fine, and also the rosin fumes are probably worse, and lead-free solder can be toxic too ya know.
-I don’t know, man.
+I don’t know.

 All this is to say, my roll of leaded solder is getting low, and I’m probably going full lead-free after it runs out.